sigsep/sigsep-mus-io/README.md

 # SIGSEP MUS STEMS Encoder/Decoder

+The purpose of this tool is to decode and encode the sigsep mus stems dataset.
+By providing a docker based installation setup, we can make sure that all users deal with the same decoded PCM data and therefore foster reproducible research.

 ## Setup

 The easiest way to set up the encoder and decoder for the `MUS` dataset is to install [docker](http://docker.com).